As If (American TV series)

 As If is an American sitcom that was adapted from the British television series of the same name which aired on UPN from March 5 to March 12, 2002.
 It served as a midseason replacement for Roswell and aired on Tuesdays on UPN after Buffy the Vampire Slayer.
-The cast included Emily Corrie, who portrayed Sooz in the original UK version.
+The cast included Emily Corrie, who portrayed Sooz in the original British version.

 Synopsis

 The series focused on six friends in Los Angeles, with full episodes shot entirely from one perspective.
 Each episode presented different modern topics that applied to many teens of the day.

 Cancellation

 The series was a part of the network's Tuesday evening 9 p.m.
 ET/PT timeslot, which outside of a couple exceptions, was terminally troubled due to The WB and Fox's much better ratings on the evening.